markshust/falcon/.github/CONTRIBUTING.md

 Please don't file an issue to ask a question.
 You'll get faster results by using the resources below

-We have an official message board with a detailed FAQ and where the community chimes in with helpful advice and answers if you have questions.
+Official chat

 [Slack Community Channel](http://slack.deity.io)

+We also have an official message board with a detailed FAQ and where the community chimes in with helpful advice and answers if you have questions.
+(Coming soon)

 [Community Forum](http://community.deity.io)